mreubensaunders/react-tsx-graphql-chat/README.md

 react-tsx-graphql-chat

 live demo: https://arcane-chat.herokuapp.com/
-(make take a minute to load - using free heroku servers)
+(may take a minute to load - using free heroku servers)

 ![demonstration](react-tsx-chat.gif)